aerogear/offix/docs/ref-conflict-server.md

 ### Structure of the conflict error

-Server needs to return specific error when conflict is detected containing server and client states:
+The server needs to return a specific error when a conflict is detected containing both the server and client states:

 ```js
  "extensions": {